 Yakisoba (soba) noodles are the starch component of a number of Asian dishes.
 These noodles can be incorporated into stir fries, paired with vegetables and even eaten on their own.

 The noodles look similar to Ramen noodles and are made from wheat flour and egg.
-They are yellower than other types of noodles and are sold fresh or dried.
+They're yellower than other types of noodles and are sold fresh or dried.
 Although recipes abound that include yakisoba, the process of cooking the noodles themselves is fairly simple.

-Bring a pot of water to a boil over high heat.
+- Bring a pot of water to a boil over high heat.

-Pour the yakisoba noodles into a colander, and let the water drain from them.
+- Pour the yakisoba noodles into a colander and let the water drain from them.

-Transfer the yakisoba to a wok or other pot to be mixed into a stir fry or other recipe.
+- Transfer the yakisoba to a wok or other pot to be mixed into a stir fry or other recipe.

 - Serve immediately.
 If you're preparing a cold dish, place the noodles in the refrigerator for a couple of hours.

 If you're eating the yakisoba on its own or if your recipe calls for adding sauce or a dressing to the noodles, drizzle the sauce or dressing over the noodles and toss with tongs in a large bowl so the sauce disperses evenly.